Last updated: 13 March 2023

 In an effort to overhaul and improve processes, a series of over 20 systems and solutions are now to be implemented in less than a year.
 One in particular, which has brought much relief to employees from outlets to the administration office, is EzyProcure, a B2B e-procurement platform of food & beverage products supported under Grow Digital, an initiative of IMDA and ESG.

 Since the Seoul Garden Group falls under the Food Services sector, their adoption of EzyProcure is also supported by IMDA’s Digital Resilience Bonus (DRB).
-In fact, the group is eligible to receive a $2,500 bonus, having adopted EzyProcure as well as registered for PayNow Corporate and the Nationwide E-invoicing Network.
 They have also launched their own delivery site using a business process solution.

 A world of difference